mikecerton/VGG16_Transfer_Learning_PyTorch/README.md

 - get VGG16 weight by get_weight_torchvi.py
 - creat indexfile.csv by create_indexFile.py
 - execute train.py of vgg16-transfer-learning-pytorch.ipynb

+### Dataset
+While developing this project, I used the dataset from Kaggle: https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset.
+However, you are free to use any dataset of your choice.
+Just make sure to place the dataset in the directory structure as I have shown in the Directory Structure.

 ### Directory Structure
     .